titoBouzout/BufferScroll/readme.md

 Syncing features are disabled by default.
 You need to enable these via the preferences.
 Main menu -> Preferences -> Package Settings -> BufferScroll -> Settings Default.
 You may want to copy and paste your edited preferences to "Settings Users" located under the same sub-menu.
 To keep your preferences between updates.

+Requested by Kensai this package now provides "typewriter scrolling":  The line you work with is automatically the vertical center of the screen.

 <img src="http://dl.dropbox.com/u/9303546/SublimeText/BufferScoll/sync-scroll.png" border="0"/>